raystack/frontier/sdks/packages/shield-react/README.md

 This builds to `/dist` and runs the project in watch mode so any edits you save inside `src` causes a rebuild to `/dist`.

-Then run any example package which use shield-react:
+Then run any example package which use frontier-react:

 ### Example package